Follow the instructions below to learn how to add new and manage existing Azure Subscriptions.

 The new user will now be displayed in the list.

-To subscribe an individual user, click on the Actions and then click Subscriptions
+To subscribe to an individual user, click on the Actions and then click Subscriptions.

 4. Billing report

-The chart displayed at the top of the page shows a summary of the total billing costs for the last five months.
+The chart displayed at the top of the page summarises the total billing costs for the last five months.

 You will see a list of all available invoices.
-Select one or more invoices then click Get details to retrieve the data.
-Use this report to reconcile your invoice.
+Select one or more invoices, then click Actions>View Details to retrieve the data.
+You can also select Download from the Actions menu to download a .csv/Excel file of the data.

 4.1 Report Details